nrdave/dotfiles/README.md

 - wireplumber (for audio control.
 I assume everyone uses Pipewire by now)
 - brightnessctl for my laptop config for brightness control
 - Waybar for the panel bar
+- blueman for the bluetooth applet
+- nm-applet for a network applet

 ### Waybar